-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2016).
-In addition we have outlined these responsibilities in Appendix D.
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2018).
+In addition we have outlined these responsibilities in Appendix B.

-12. Safer Recruitment - please see Rainbow MAT Safer recriutment
+12. Safer Recruitment

 Our school operates safer recruitment procedures including making sure that: